 Tiva Lab 09: Using UART to Communicate with Host PC

-- To understand how to do a project with a UART on the Tiva board and then how to communicate through that connection.
+- Understand how to do a project with a UART on the Tiva board and then how to communicate through that connection.

 Required Reading Material